11 - The Cookie Sheet Rock Climbing

 Park at the Cookie and walk up the talus to the right.
 Or park at the small pullout between the Cookie and Knobby Wall, and walk up the old road until you reach the talus.
 Follow the cairns.
 At the top of the talus head to the right and gain the left side of the slab.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Cookie Sheet:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for 11 - The Cookie Sheet:

 Slipstream 5.8 5b 16 VI- 15 HVS 4c Trad, 1 pitch, 190'